hainnsolo/privacies-1/watch-movies-online-ios.md

 ## Privacy Policy
-we built the watch movies online public D free movies  app as a Free app.
+we built "HD Movies 2020 & 123play Hub".
 This SERVICE is provided by us at no cost and is intended for use as is.

 This page is used to inform the app user regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.